-Post Date: May 15, 2020
+Publication Date: May 15, 2020

 COVID-19 has effectively spread worldwide.
 As of May 2020, Turkey is among the top ten countries with the most cases.
 A comprehensive genomic characterization of the virus isolates in Turkey is yet to be carried out.
-Here, we built a phylogenetic tree with 15,277 severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) genomes.
+Here, we built a phylogenetic tree with globally obtained 15,277 severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) genomes.
 We identified the subtypes based on the phylogenetic clustering in comparison with the previously annotated classifications.
 We performed a phylogenetic analysis of the first thirty SARS-CoV-2 genomes isolated and sequenced in Turkey.
-Our results suggest that the first introduction of the virus to the country is earlier than the first reported case of infection.
+We suggest that the first introduction of the virus to the country is earlier than the first reported case of infection.
 Virus genomes isolated from Turkey are dispersed among most types in the phylogenetic tree.
-Two of the seventeen sub-clusters were found enriched with the isolates of Turkey, which likely have spread expansively in the country.
+We find two of the seventeen sub-clusters enriched with the isolates of Turkey, which likely have spread expansively in the country.
 Finally, we traced virus genomes based on their phylogenetic placements.
 This analysis suggested multiple independent international introductions of the virus and revealed a hub for the inland transmission.
 We released a web application to track the global and interprovincial virus spread of the isolates from Turkey in comparison to thousands of genomes worldwide.